 Styling options – wear it strapless (it includes an elastic back so won't fall), or with a center halter strap or two straps from the bust or sides.
 You can also cut this off at hip length and wear it as a top too.
 It's up to you.

 Download your easy dress pattern

-The pattern is available to download for free from my design account with Craftsy.
-If you don’t already have an account, you will need to sign up to download, but don’t worry.
-It’s free, quick and easy.
+The pattern is available to download from my design store account with Payhip.
+You can tip something for it if you want, but that's not necessary.
+It’s free, quick, and easy.
 Add the pattern to your cart, and then checkout – no payment is needed, no address details etc. Then you can download the pattern in a PDF made of 16 separate sheets of paper.

 Constructing your PDF pattern.